-- (f) The Company is also involved in litigation against Gary Tsui ("Tsui") and related parties in both Canada and China based on Tsui's theft and use of the Company's trade secrets.
+(f) The Company is also involved in litigation against Gary Tsui ("Tsui") and related parties in both Canada and China based on Tsui's theft and use of the Company's trade secrets.
 The Company filed a lawsuit against Tsui and other related individuals and entities in the Ontario Superior Court of Justice on December 8, 2009, through which the Company sought injunctive relief to prohibit Tsui from disclosing or using the Company's confidential and proprietary information and from competing with the Company.
+The

-The Company is also seeking compensatory and punitive damages.
+Company is also seeking compensatory and punitive damages.
 The Ontario Court awarded the injunctive relief sought by the Company on December 22, 2009.
 On April 30, 2013, a warrant was issued for Tsui's arrest based on his refusal to comply with the orders of the Ontario court, including with respect to the continued use of the Company's trade secrets.
-The Ontario action is to proceed to trial in mid-2014, though all of Tsui's defenses were stricken by the Ontario court in a January 2012 contempt order.
+The Ontario action was heard in June 2014 and judgment was rendered the Company's favor.
+The Court awarded the Company \$6.0 million in damages against all defendants for conversion and misuse of confidential information, \$456,000 against all defendants for disgorgement of profits from the lost business opportunity, \$50,000 from Tsui in punitive damages of prejudgment interest on the forgoing and \$300,000 in costs against all defendants.
 The Company also initiated suits against Tsui in Beijing No. 1 Intermediate People's Court in Beijing, China on February 16, 2013 and December 3, 2013, seeking relief similar to that sought in the Ontario action.
+In October, 2013, Jiangsu Sunway Digital Technology Co.
+Ltd (a company incorporated by Tsui), commenced an action against the Company in Zhenjiang Intermediate People's Court, in Zhenjiang, China, alleging that the Company defamed and slandered the plaintiff through the commencement of the actions against Tsui in Canada and China referred to above, as well as several written communications to third parties.
+The plaintiff claims damages in the preliminary amount of 6.0 million Chinese Yuan Renminbi plus costs.
+The Company is vigorously defending this action.
+The actions in China remain ongoing.

-The actions in Canada and China remain ongoing. - (g) In March 2013, IMAX (Shanghai) Multimedia Technology Co., Ltd., the Company's wholly-owned subsidiary in China, received notice from the Shanghai office of the General Administration of Customs that it had been selected for a customs audit.
-The Company is unable to assess the potential impact, if any, of the audit at this time. - (h) In addition to the matters described above, the Company is currently involved in other legal proceedings or governmental inquiries which, in the opinion of the Company's management, will not materially affect the Company's financial position or future operating results, although no assurance can be given with respect to the ultimate outcome of any such proceedings. - (i) In the normal course of business, the Company enters into agreements that may contain features that meet the definition of a guarantee.
+(g) In March 2013, IMAX (Shanghai) Multimedia Technology Co., Ltd., the Company's wholly-owned subsidiary in China, received notice from the Shanghai office of the General Administration of Customs that it had been selected for a customs audit.
+The Company is unable to assess the potential impact, if any, of the audit at this time.

+(h) In addition to the matters described above, the Company is currently involved in other legal proceedings or governmental inquiries which, in the opinion of the Company's management, will not materially affect the Company's financial position or future operating results, although no assurance can be given with respect to the ultimate outcome of any such proceedings.

+(i) In the normal course of business, the Company enters into agreements that may contain features that meet the definition of a guarantee.
 The Guarantees Topic of the FASB ASC defines a guarantee to be a contract (including an indemnity) that contingently requires the Company to make payments (either in cash, financial instruments, other assets, shares of its stock or provision of services) to a third party based on (a) changes in an underlying interest rate, foreign exchange rate, equity or commodity instrument, index or other variable, that is related to an asset, a liability or an equity security of the counterparty, (b) failure of another party to perform under an obligating agreement or (c) failure of another third party to pay its indebtedness when due.